It’s different studying part-time – but we have a decade’s experience in delivering the NCTJ syllabus to those combing work with study.

 Will there be lots of homework?

-For other FAQs about studying at News Associates click here.
+For advice from former News Associates part-time trainees click here.